buanzo/jiffy/README.md

 		eval $(gpg-agent --daemon)

 	Then you can run gpg-agent.
 It'll tell you if the Agent is indeed running and available.
 Now try ./JiffyClient.py

+IMPORTANT:

+The jiffy server needs to trust your keyid.

+YOU need to trust the server's keyid.

+In this initial release, the server does not know how to forward jiffies to other servers.
+We need to bootstrap a community of trusted servers and develop federation/routing.

+SO: Anyone you want to IM with using Jiffy, need to do that (add the server's keyid and trust it, or at least --lsign it).

+You can always jiffy me, 0x6857704D.

+There are no rate controls, no anti-spam, no nothing, cause all that works off gpg's trust model. ok?